igorline/slither_wiki/Detector-Documentation.md

     //...
 }
 ```
 `Token.transfer` does not return a boolean.
 Bob deploys the token.
-Alice creates a contract that interacts with it but assumes a correct ERC20 interface implementation.
+Alice creates a contract that interacts with it but assumes a correct `ERC20` interface implementation.
 Alice's contract is unable to interact with Bob's contract.

 ### Recommendation
-Set the appropriate return values and value-types for the defined ERC20 functions.
+Set the appropriate return values and types for the defined `ERC20` functions.

 ## Incorrect erc721 interface
 ### Configuration